zhoush210/unitree_IL_lerobot/README.md

 # 0. 📖 Introduction

-This repository is used for `lerobot training validation` and `unitree related data conversion`
+This repository is used for `lerobot training validation`(Supports LeRobot datasets version 2.0 and above.) and `unitree data conversion`

 | Directory          | Description                                                                                                                |
 | ------------- | ------------------------------------------------------------------------------------------------------------------- |